 Contact an Alabama Drug Injury Lawyer

-At Long & Long Attorneys at Law we have experience dealing with dangerous and defective prescription drugs and have the knowledge to pursue litigation on your behalf.
+At The Long Brothers we have experience dealing with dangerous and defective prescription drugs and have the knowledge to pursue litigation on your behalf.
 If you or a loved one has been taking a PPI and have experienced any of the symptoms mentioned above, we can help you get the justice you deserve.
 If you’ve been taking a PPI and are unsure if it has negatively affected you, it’s advised that you seek medical attention to check for any potential kidney problems or other ailments.

 If you have questions, or wish to pursue a case regarding the use of PPIs, contact us today at (251) 432-2277 to schedule your free consultation.
 We understand your concerns and work with you to get the compensation you deserve for your suffering.
 We proudly serve the Mobile, Alabama area.